logdna/nodejs/README.md

 ## Bunyan Stream

-This module also provides a transport object, which can be added to winston using:
+This module also provides a transport object, which can be added to bunyan using:

 ```javascript
 let LogDNAStream = require('logdna').BunyanStream;